 Also, the general properties of CBD may be able to help with the effects of thyroid disorders.
 CBD is a powerful anti-inflammatory.
 Dozens of studies state the role of cannabinoids in reducing organ and tissue inflammation.

 More clinical trials can determine how effective CBD is for thyroid disorders.
-Research of CBD’s relationship with hormone activity is promising.
+Thus far, research of CBD’s relationship with hormone activity is promising.

 Yet, it is not enough to claim the compound as an effective treatment.
 CBD receptors may play a role in thyroid regulation.
-Yet, we need more research to come to this conclusion.
+However, we need more research to come to this conclusion.

 Why CBD for Thyroid – What About ‘Regular’ Marijuana?